dlh01/international/assets/plugins/user-switching/readme.txt

 = What does "Switch off" mean? =

-Switching off logs you out of your account but retains your current user ID in a cookie so you can switch straight back (ie. log straight back in) without having to log in with your username and password.
+Switching off logs you out of your account but retains your user ID in an authorisation cookie so you can switch straight back without having to log in again manually.
 It's akin to switching to no user, and being able to switch back.

 The *Switch Off* link can be found in your profile menu in the WordPress toolbar.
 Once you've switched off you'll see a *Switch back* link in the footer of your site.